- First major revision to 45 CFR 46 since 1991

 - New: Requirement to post informed consent forms on a public website for clinical trials

-- Change to the consent requirements fo screening subjects.
+- Change to the consent requirements for screening subjects.

 Changes to Definitions

 The definition of who is a human subject has been expanded to include both identifiable data and identifiable biospecimens.
 From a pragmatic perspective, this doesn't change much since most IRBs already implicitly included identifiable biospecimens as part of an individual's identifiable private information.
 The change makes this requirement explicit rather than implicit.

 An explicit definition of "clinical trials has also been added.
 "Clinical trial means a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes."

 Changes to Exempt Criteria

-Certain categories of minimal risk research are exempt from the regulatory requirements of 45 CFR 46.
+Certain categories of minimal risk research are currently exempt from the regulatory requirements of 45 CFR 46.
 The Final Rule modifies the existing categories, adds several new categories and also adds limited IRB review to several categories.
 The most important change is to Category 4 which previously applied to the use of existing data or specimens and limited the use to (1) sources that were either publicly available or recorded by the investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects.
 The revised Category 4 will now permit the use of data and in some cases biospecimens that are both existing and prospective, collected as part of clinical care or during another research study, and will allow investigators to record identifiers when HIPAA applies.